 The Kumeyaay were subdivided into essentially sovereign local communities or tribelets.
 Community membership was generally inherited from the male line.
 In practice, however, some degree of intermixing of these patrilocal clans was certainly present during the historic period, and this may have reflected a considerable degree of flexibility in community membership during prehistoric times as well.
 Later descriptions of the settlement systems have been inconsistent, and there may have been considerable variability in practice (cf., Laylander 1991, 1997, Owen 1965, Shipek 1982, Spier 1923).
 In some areas, substantially permanent, year-round villages seem to have existed, with more remote resources beyond the daily foraging range being acquired by special task groups.
 In other areas, communities appear to have followed an annual circuit among seasonal settlements, or to have oscillated between summer and winter villages, often with the group splitting up into its constituent families during certain seasons.
 Some differences in settlement strategies may have reflected local differences in resource availability or cyclical effects of variability between times of plenty and times of stress.
 Rights of ownership over the land and its various resources were vested both in individual families and in the clans or communities as a whole.
 Leadership within communities had at least a tendency to be hereditary, but it was relatively weak; authority was more ceremonial and advisory than administrative or judicial.
 Headmen had assistants, and shamans exerted an important influence in community affairs, beyond their role in curing individual illness.

-The 70-percent sample survey for the project was completed by ASM between January 4 and February 4, 2010 (Hale 2010).
-The survey resulted in the documentation of 63 new archaeological sites, and the relocation of 28 previously recorded archaeological sites, listed in Table 3.5-1.
-Of the new and previously recorded sites documented during the sample survey, 14 (10 new, 4 previously recorded) are historic sites, one has both prehistoric and historic components, and the remaining 77 archaeological sites are prehistoric.
-Most of the historic sites contain refuse deposits, consisting of a scatter of food and beverage containers and other rubbish, while three others include a concrete cistern (Tule-EP-04), a foundation (SDI-16824), and a building (Tule-EP-02).
-Another historic site (Tule-CW-25) is an historic home site with an historic Petroglyph reading “JD 1933.”
-Prehistoric sites are more eclectic, but generally consist of lithic and aboriginal ceramic scatters, and habitation sites that variably include milling features, artifact scatters, midden deposits, and one or more rock shelters.
-Based on other previously recorded archaeological sites documented in the records search completed by Tetra Tech (2008), the current sample of historic and prehistoric sites is representative of cultural resources that can be found throughout McCain Valley.

-Preliminary Assessment of National Register of Historic Places Eligibility

-The primary goals of conducting the 50-percent sample inventory were to obtain a sample of archaeological sites and to estimate NRHP eligibility.
-Except in rare circumstances, making recommendations of NRHP eligibility for archaeological sites includes a formal evaluation phase that typically involves more intensive recording and excavation.
-As such, the preliminary NRHP assessments provided herein are not formal recommendations but estimations based on surface observations of site character and the potential for buried deposits.
-These preliminary assessments provide a measure of potential future work that may be required at archaeological sites documented in the proposed project area.
-Furthermore, formal determinations of the NRHP eligibility will be contingent on the BLM’s Section 106 consultations which are ongoing.

-Table 3.5-1.
-Archaeological Sites Documented During the 70 Percent Sample Inventory